- Location: National Highway 8, Kailashpuri Udaipur, Rajasthan – 313001, India

 Festivals & Fairs in Temple (Main Events)

-Navratras, both of Chaitra and Ashwin attract multitudes of people here.
-Throughout the year on every Saturday night and Sunday, the faithful devotees visit the temple for removal of their distress.
+Navratras, both Chaitra and Ashwin attract multitudes of people here.
+Shivratri is also one of the main festivals of Lord Shiva temple.
+Throughout the year every Saturday night and Sunday, the faithful devotees visit the temple for the removal of their distress.

 It has been said above that Shri Ekling Ji is the god of the Maharanas.
 This temple belongs to the Maharanas and it is not a public temple.
 Over the centuries, the pooja of this temple is performed in a royal way and no change is possible.
 According to this, only the Maharana of Mewar land can perform the Pooja of Shri Ekling Ji.
 Daily Pooja, however, is performed by the Pujaries appointed by the Maharanas.
 Even these Pujaries first make a voluntary declaration that they are performing the Pooja in the name of Maharana and at the end of the Pooja, the Pujari receives the deities Aashirwad for the Maharana.

 The Maharana meets all the expenses of the temple.
 No gifts or monetary help can be accepted there, However, if any devotee out of his emotional sentiments wants to give a donation, it is dropped into the safe maintained by Mewar Shiva Shakti Peetha.
 This money is not spent on the temple of Shri Eklingaji but on other religious and charitable activities.
 The Poor and Needy are also helped with this amount.
 A separate account of this is maintained.

 - City Palace.

 - Bhartiya Lok Kala Mandal.